 Make It Loud & Lasting!

-Over-biasing can damage your tube amp and, since the current it applied too low, it can cause a thin sound and a slowly fading audio signal.
+Under-biasing can damage your tube amp and, since the current it applied too low, it can cause a thin sound and a slowly fading audio signal.

 The trick to biasing your amplifier is being able to find the sweet spot.
-Every amp and every set of tubes will have its own sweet spot, but it will take some word to identify it for your own amp.
+Every amp and every set of tubes will have its own sweet spot, but it will take some work to identify it for your own amp.
 It can also be dangerous since you may be required to work with an active amplifier, so….

 Safety is a big factor whenever you’re working with tubes.
 Now that you know why biasing is necessary to make your tubes sound better and last longer, you might wish to go ahead and start messing around with your amp, but you need to keep some precautions in mind before doing so.